Teach English in Spain? Here's How

 By Kate Doyle

-For several years it’s been illegal for language academies and companies in Spain to hire non-E.U. residents who do not have work/residence permits; however, many still hire North Americans and Australians without proper papers.
-While finding a job is about four times as difficult for an American as it is for a Brit, it is entirely possible if you have ganas (gumption) and the energy and savings for a possibly long job search.
-If you must teach in Spain, here are some suggestions:
+For several years it’s been illegal for language academies and companies in Spain to hire non-E.U. residents who do not have work/residence permits or are not sponsored by a legal company; however, many still hire North Americans and Australians without proper papers.
+While finding a job is about many times as difficult for an American as it is for a Brit, it is entirely possible if you have ganas (gumption) and the energy and savings for a possibly long job search.
+If you really wish to teach in Spain, here are some suggestions:

 While the course will keep you incredibly busy, you will inevitably become friends with other students in the school.
 Business contacts develop quickly this way.
 Bulletin board postings in the language schools are vital, too.
 It’s unlikely that you’ll have much time to fax or hit the pavement till your course is over, but with minimum effort you could have a list of leads to explore upon finishing.